Ecology

-The focus of the RECRegional Environmental Characterisation survey - a scientific research project to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area. ecology research was studying the benthic macrofaunaSmall sea animals, between 1mm and 10cm in size, that live in and on the seafloor..
+The focus of the REC ecology research was studying the benthic macrofauna.
 This term refers to all small animals that live in and on the seafloor.

 They also studied other larger mobile animals, like fish, which live on the seafloor.

-This section provides a summary of the East Coast RECRegional Environmental Characterisation survey - a scientific research project to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area. results for the ecological research.
+This section provides a summary of the East Coast REC results for the ecological research.

 Click on the links below to find out about each topic, or scroll down to read the entire text.